catios/cati/doc/package-query.md

 cati query "pkg1 > 4.0"
 ```

-so, now you know base structure of query strings. lets go to learn more.
+so, now you know base structure of query strings. lets learn more.

 ### only checking package installation
 in this type, you just want to an package be installed. (means installed version is not important).